-Prince George Para Ice Hockey program runs weekly at the Kin 1 Arena.
+Prince George Frost Bites Para Ice Hockey weekly program

-No experience is necessary and all equipment including sledges are available.
+Everyone welcome!
+No experience is necessary and all equipment including personal protective gear and sledges are available

 Stay connected join Prince George Frost Bites Para Ice Hockey group on Facebook